moorepants/eme150a/content/pages/syllabus.rst

 | Jason K. Moore
 | 2095 Bainer Hall
-| jasonmoore@ucdavis.edu
+| jkm@ucdavis.edu
 |
-| Matthew Lefort
+| Destiny Garcia
-| mplefort@ucdavis.edu
+| desgarcia@ucdavis.edu

 Time and Location
 =================

-The lecture/discussion meets on Mondays and Wednesdays from 9:00-9:50 AM and Fridays 9:00-10:50 AM in 1132 Bainer.
+The lecture/discussion meets on Mondays and Wednesdays from 9:00-9:50 AM in Hutchison Hall 102 and Fridays 9:00-10:50 AM in Bainer 2071 (MAE Design Studio).

 **If you have any conflicts with the schedule, especially for the midterm or exam, you must tell me in the first week of class (emergencies will be the only